- Organised activities

 We have our own honey bees in the park, cared for by members of Huntingdonshire Beekeepers Association (HBKA).
 We open the viewing gallery every day from when the weather warms up in spring to the cooler days of autumn (generally April to the end of September).
 During this time volunteer beekeepers from HBKA check the hives every Sunday between 2pm and 3pm.
 You can watch them at work from the safety of the viewing gallery, giving you the chance to go nose to nose with a whole load of bees!
 You also have a chance to talk to the beekeepers afterwards.

 Please get to the observation hide by 2pm to gain access to the viewing gallery.
 Honey from our bees is usually on sale in the cafe.
 The HBKA also runs courses for beekeepers who are just staring out - see their website for details.

 Barbecues and picnics

 Come along to the park and enjoy a picnic or barbecue.
-The park has one fixed barbecue stand available for use by our visitors on a first-come, first-served basis.
+The park has four fixed barbecue stands available for use by our visitors on a first-come, first-served basis.
 You may bring your own charcoal barbecue (gas barbecues are not permitted) but please do not sit it on the grass as this causes irreparable damage.
 We have some paving slabs located next to a few picnic benches that you can use.
 Please take your cooled disposable barbecue home with you.

 Organised groups such as Duke of Edinburgh Award, Guides and Scouts can take part in camping and related activities in our sheltered campsite.
 A campfire is permitted within the camp area and a range of activities may be organised by the group leader and agreed on in advance.
 Please contact the rangers for further information.

 Please note that camping by the public is not allowed anywhere on site.

 We have a comprehensive range of activities for all ages and abilities, from pre-school age up to college students.